nikolas-AI/To-Do-List-Python/README.md

 In the project, we implemented the functionality to add tasks to our To-Do List.
 Users can input a task description, and it will be added to the list.

 **2. Mark Task as Completed:**
+Users can mark a task as completed.
+The task's status changes from '✓' to ' ' (blank) to indicate completion.